igupta23/Income-Prediction-US-Census-Data/README.md

 ## Tools

 Python for Data Cleaning, Data Transformation, Data Visualisation and Data Analysis.

-## Data Set
+The libraries used are pandas, numpy, seaborn, matplotlib, and sklearn.